 Everything in Moderation

-The same applies to exercising – exercise in moderation and don’t try something new while you are away from home.
+The same applies to exercise – You should exercise in moderation and should not try something new while you are away from home.
 Stick with safe and familiar exercises, and exercise with the purpose of simply staying in shape while you are traveling.

 Remember to have fun while away and to not worry too much if you gain a pound or two.
 Just be vigilant about what you are eating and eat to nourish, hydrate and stay healthy.